nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 - State channels: Two or more users may use peer to peer communication to generate new states.

   State channel participants must register themselves on the CKB, and obtain other participants’ information.
-One participant may provide security deposits on the CKB to convince other participants on the security of the state channel.
+One participant may provide security deposits on the CKB to convince other participants of the security of the state channel.
 The participants may use the consensus protocol or secure multi-party computation to generate new states.

-- Generation chains: A generation chain is a blockchain used that generates new states on the CKB.
+- Generation chains: A generation chain is a blockchain that generates new states on the CKB.

   Generation chains may be permissionless blockchains (such as an EVM compatible blockchain) or permissioned blockchains (such as CITA or Hyperledger Fabric).
 On permissioned blockchains, consensus is reached in smaller scopes, which gives better privacy and performance.
 On generation chains, participants perform computations together, validate results with each other, and commit blockchain states to the CKB to get wider agreement when necessary.